 - Create a promo.
 Once your product hits the Amazon fulfillment center, under Advertising > Promotions, you have a few options to create promotions.
 Select the percentage off option and put in your product.
 While it’s recommended that you don’t discount for more than 49%, you’ll make quicker promo sales when you discount at 75% off or less.

 - Set up a deal site campaign.
-While there’s a lot of deal sites to choose from, the best bang for your buck comes from our own Jungle Scout Launch features.
-Not only do we have considerably more shopper traffic than our competitors, but it also starts at just $49/month for unlimited email campaigns.
+While there’s a lot of deal sites to choose from, the best bang for your buck comes from our own Jungle Scout promotions features.
+Not only do we have considerably more shopper traffic than our competitors, but our Suite subscription also includes access to our email campaigns.

 - Track your keyword ranking progress with Splitly.
 As your promo goes out, make sure to track your keyword process.
 You don’t want to give away too few promos or too many, and knowing how your ranking is doing with Splitly can help you gauge that.

 While it’s not really one of my “advanced marketing strategies” per se, and more of a customer service thing, automated follow up emails help your customers know you care.
 It can be pretty difficult to get in touch with your actual customers when you’re using FBA.
 Fortunately, there’s solutions for that.
 Using an automated follow up email can help you get in touch with your customer and mitigate any issues that might arise.
 Furthermore, these emails can help you earn good seller feedback and product reviews.

 How to set up automated follow up emails

 - Join an automated follow up email service.
 If you’re already using Jungle Scout, then good news: you automatically get automated follow up emails in addition to the promotional coupon giveaways.

 - Create email templates for your customers.
 While Jungle Scout’s email campaign feature has a lot of great templates, you might want to tailor your own specific email templates.